If you've worked with Excel before, you're probably quite familiar with 2 basic commands for saving workbooks:

 These file filtering criteria determine what appears in the Save as type drop-down list box of the Save As dialog box.
 If you omit the FileFilter argument, the default (as shown in the image below) is All Files.

-As explained at software-solutions-online.com, this isn’t ideal because it may lead to the saved Excel workbook being of an unrecognizable file type if the user doesn’t enter the file extension when saving the file.
+This isn't ideal because it may lead to the saved Excel workbook being of an unrecognizable file type if the user doesn't enter the file extension when saving the file.

 However, my guess is that you'll be in situations where specifying the file filtering criteria is more convenient or, even, necessary.
 In order to be able to determine which file filters appear in the Save As dialog box, you'll need to follow the 4 guidelines below.